bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 ignored it and just kept sitting there.

 But then, after ~5 minutes, a police patrol drove up the hill in a big-ass quad.

-like, real american police - 4 guys with big guns and helmets.
+Guys were fully geared-up, looking like they were going to fight in a war.

-The big guy said that i’m lucky he’s in a good mood today, that he's not angry but i cannot be here, and then they offered me a ride back to the venue.
+The big guy said that I'm lucky he's in a good mood today, that he's not angry but I cannot be here, and then they offered me a ride back to the venue.
 We chatted a bit on the way down the hill.

 Looking back, my behavior was just plain stupid, but fortunately, the odds